seqwell/LongPlex/README.md

  - *i7_barcode, i5_barcode*: The barcodes are in the barcode folder.
 For early access users, please use barcode set3.
 Please use barcode set1 if you bought the kits after the launch.

 ## outdir requirement:
-The outdir can be local (a obsolute path or a relative path) or a link to s3 bucket.
+The outdir can be local (an absolute path or a relative path) or a link to s3 bucket.
 If it is a link to s3 bucket, please make sure to fill in the correct credentials in the nextflow.config file.

 ## profile options:
  - aws